 How to get life insurance if you have a felony on your record.

 If you have a criminal record, you can still apply for a life insurance policy.
-In fact, if you have misdemeanors or other lesser infractions on your record, the life insurance company won’t ask about them, and they won’t influence your premium rates.
-But if you have a felony conviction, life insurance could be more difficult or expensive – or even impossible – to buy.
-Read on to learn more about:
+In fact, if you have misdemeanors or lesser infractions on your record, that will rarely change your premium rate.
+But if you have a felony conviction, life insurance could be more difficult, more expensive, or even impossible to buy.

 Life insurance companies look at applicants in the context of data.
-They use scientific studies and actuarial tables to make best guess judgements about the likelihood that an individual person may die during the term of their life insurance policy.
+They use scientific studies and actuarial tables to make best-guess judgments about the likelihood that a person may die during the term of their life insurance policy.

 Insurers’ data shows that people with criminal records tend to live shorter lives, especially people who have been convicted of felonies.
 But this evaluation of risk is also why life insurance companies do not look at every crime the same way.

 When you apply for life insurance, you will be asked two questions about your criminal history: whether you are currently being charged with a felony and whether you have a past felony conviction.
 Your answers could influence your eligibility for a life insurance policy and how high your rates will be.

 Should you be honest about your criminal record?
 You definitely should.
 Life insurance companies are thorough in their application review, and if you lie about your criminal record, the insurer will find out when they do a background check.

 Plus: if you lie on your application about anything, the insurance company will decline your policy automatically — and a decline for lying on your insurance record could mean that other insurers in the future won’t consider your application, either.

 If you are currently being charged with a felony, you won’t be able to get life insurance until the charges are dismissed or the trial is over. → We recommend you do not apply if you are currently being charged.